julitagajewska/Battleships/README.md

 # Battleships
 ## A Battleships game for two players
 Welcome to Battleships Game!
 This is a simple React project that allows you to play the classic game of Battleships right in your browser.

 ### Description
+It's my first ever project written using React :D It allows users to create new accounts, play battleships game against other players or a dummy AI player.
+Currently it supports only Polish language.
+Players can enjoy the game only in front one one device.
+In the feature I would like to add online game mode, fully resposive layout and improved accessibility.

 ### Features
 - Multi-player mode: Play against other players (currently only on one device).